Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning

 Although many reinforcement learning methods have been applied to lane-changing decision tasks and achieved considerable success, their improvements usually focus on reducing estimation errors, improving stability, convergence, etc., without considering multi-agent collaboration.

-In order to achieve true collaboration in lane-changing decisions, we referenced Zhang's QCOMBO\cite{zhang2019integrating} algorithm proposed for signal light optimisation when designing the algorithm framework.
+In order to achieve true collaboration in lane-changing decisions, we \re{reference} QCOMBO\cite{zhang2019integrating} algorithm proposed for signal light optimisation when designing the algorithm framework.
 We then made modifications to adapt it to the characteristics of the lane-changing task.
 QCOMBO is a value-based reinforcement learning network.
-Compared to DQN, it combines centralised learning and independent learning, which is manifested in its individual Q and global Q. The optimisation objective of Qcombo consists of three parts.
+Compared to DQN, it combines centralised learning and independent learning, which is manifested in its individual Q and global Q. The optimisation objective of \re{QCOMBO} consists of three parts.
 In addition to the losses from the two reward-feedback networks, an additional regulariser is introduced to minimise the difference between the weighted sum of the global Q and the individual Q. The specific design of the losses is as follows:

 \textit{(a) Individual part:} The training goal for the individual part is to gradually make the individual Q network's advantage estimates for each action in the observation approach the true feedback reward, based on the agent's interactions in the environment.
 To improve the training efficiency and stability, a strategy of using local reward\cite{sunehag2017value} and parameter sharing\cite{gupta2017cooperative, chu2017parameter} is adopted in this part.
-In terms of lane-changing decisions, agents share the same observation and action space.
-By using parameter sharing in an execution, the environment can obtain multiple data sets.
-This allows for a richer data set to train the Q-network, thereby improving training efficiency.